Thomas Cook CEO says bookings unaffected by social media calls for boycott

-LONDON (Reuters) - Thomas Cook (TCG.L) said it was not seeing an impact from calls by some social media users for a boycott following criticism in Britain over its handling of the deaths in 2006 of two children on one of its holidays.
+LONDON, May 20 (Reuters) - Thomas Cook said it was not seeing an impact from calls by some social media users for a boycott following criticism in Britain over its handling of the deaths in 2006 of two children on one of its holidays.

 “First of all I want to say that I feel deeply sorry about the tragic death of these two children,” Thomas Cook Chief Executive Peter Fankhauser said in an interview on Wednesday.
 “So far we don’t see any impact on our bookings.”